afourmy/pyTSP/README.md

 ![Pairwise exchange](readme/pairwise_exchange.png)

 ```
-- Consider every pair of edges.
-- Given a pair of edge, there is only one way of deleting and reconnecting it to obtain
+- Given a pair of edges, there is only one way of deleting and reconnecting the edges to obtain
 a valid tour.
 If this new tour is shorter, make the change.
-- Repeat until no further improvement can be made.
+- Repeat for any pair of edges until no further improvement can be made.
 ```

 ## Node insertion